 Ramón Verea

 Ramón Verea (see biography of Ramón Verea) was a very interesting person.
-Born in 1833 in Galicia, Spain, he lived for 10 years in Cuba and in 1865 settled in New York, working as a journalist in a magazine, agent for inventions and trading with Spanish gold and banknotes, that got him interested in calculation.
+Born in 1833 in Galicia, Spain, he lived for 10 years in Cuba and in 1865 settled in New York, working as a journalist in a magazine, agent for inventions, and trading with Spanish gold and banknotes, which got him interested in calculation.

 The inventor himself listed in an article in the New York newspaper Las Novedades, issue 1 April 1881, his motives to create the calculating machine: